 From inception to creation, every fixture is made in your factory in Irvine.
 Can you tell us about this process?

-A cohesive design process allows for our designer’s (Nick Sheridan) original intent to be respected and preserved through the entire process.
+BE: A cohesive design process allows for our designer’s (Nick Sheridan) original intent to be respected and preserved through the entire process.
 Having a vertically integrated process means nothing gets lost in translation.
 As Cerno products evolve from the design and proof of concept stage through engineering and onto production, the entire team is communicating and works together to make sure the product is resolved.
-Which is where the name Cerno came from; it means “to resolve” in Latin.
+Which is where the name Cerno came from; it means ‘to resolve’ in Latin.

 How do you make your factory and production process more sustainable/environmentally friendly?